mehrdadmmz/Treasure-Grid/README.md

 ## Point system

-- 🥳 (Player gets 10 points added to their score)
+- 🥇 (Player gets 3 points added to their score)
-- 😁 (Player gets 5 points added to their score)
+- 🥈 (Player gets 2 points added to their score)
-- 😐 (Player gets no points added to their score)
+- 🥉 (Player gets 1 points added to their score)
-- 😡 (Player loses 5 points from their score)
-- 🤬 (Player loses 10 points from their score)
+- 💣 (Player gets 0 points added to their score)

 ---